The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

-\end{claim} \begin{claimproof} Consider the vertices on $W_i$ and the set $U' \subseteq U$ of vertices on $W_1$ that have a neighbor on $W_i$.
-For each $u \in U'$ the $uW_i$-edges form a consecutive set in the cyclic ordering of edges around $u$.
-Since not every edge at $u$ is a $uW_i$-edge (at least one edge endpoints in $W_1$) we obtain a linear order on the $uW_i$-edges going counterclockwise around $u$.
+\end{ourclaim} \begin{claimproof} Consider the vertices on $W_i$ and the set $U' \subseteq U$ of vertices on $W_1$ that have a neighbor on $W_i$.
+For each $u \in U'$ consider the cyclic ordering of $uW_i$-edges around $u$.
+Since not every edge at $u$ is a $uW_i$-edge (at least one edge ends in $W_1$) we obtain a linear order on the $uW_i$-edges going counterclockwise around $u$.

 Now we claim that when we remove for each $u \in U'$ the last two $uW_i$-edges in the linear order for $u$, then every vertex $v$ in $W_i$ is the endpoint of at most one $uW_i$-edge.
-Indeed, if after the edges have been removed two vertices $u_1,u_2 \in U'$ have a common neighbor $v$ on $W_i$, then at least two $u_1W_i$-edges cross the edge $u_2v$ (or the other way around).
-However, not both these edges can endpoint at the same vertex on $W_i$, and thus $u_2v$ is crossed by two independent edges, one $u_1W_i$-edge and one edge in $G(W_i)$ -- a contradiction to the fan-planarity of $G$.
+Indeed, if after the edges have been removed two vertices $u_1,u_2 \in U'$ have a common neighbor $v$ on $W_i$, then at least two $u_1W_i$-edges, say $e_1,e_2$, cross the edge $u_2v$ (or the other way around).
+As $v$ is closed, $u_2v$ is crossed by an edge $e$ in $G(W_i)$.
+By fan-planarity (the absence of configurations I and II) $e,e_1$ and $e_2$ have a common endpoint on $W_i$, making $e_1,e_2$ a pair of parallel edges -- a contradiction.
 So the number of $uW_i$-edges is at most $2|U'|+|W_i| = ||c_i|| + 2 \deg_J(w_i)$. \end{claimproof}

 We can now bound the total number of $uW_i$-edges with $i \geq 2$ as follows.

 \end{proof}

 We continue by bounding the total number of crossed edges of $G$ that are drawn inside a fixed face $f$ of $G$.
 To this end let $k_f$ be the number of distinct facial walks of $f$ and $|f|$ be the sum of lengths of facial walks of $f$, i.e., $|f| = \sum_{W \text{ facial walk of $f$}}|W|$.